nikitsrj/gdg-istio/README.md

 # GDG-Istio

-This repository is for demo purpose on Istio at GDG Singapore 2018
+This repository contains all the necessary templates and YAML files to perform operations related to Istio